Reinforcement Learning from Human Feedback

 Preference Data

 Preference data is the engine of preference finetuning and reinforcement learning from human feedback.
-The data is the signal groups collect in order to then match behaviors they desire and avoid the others.
-Within preference finetuning, many methods for collecting and using said data have been proposed, but until human preferences can be captured in a clear reward function, this process of collecting labeled preference data will be central to RLHF and related techniques.
+The core problem we’ve been trying to solve with RLHF is that we cannot precisely model human rewards and preferences for AI models’ outputs – as in write clearly defined loss functions to optimize against – so preference data is the proxy signal we use to tune our models.
+The data is what allows us to match behaviors we desire and avoid some failure modes we hate.
+The data is so rich a source that it is difficult to replace this style of optimization at all.
+Within preference finetuning, many methods for collecting and using said data have been proposed, and given that human preferences cannot be captured in a clear reward function, many more will come to enable this process of collecting labeled preference data at the center of RLHF and related techniques.

 Why We Need Preference Data

-The preference data is needed for RLHF because directly capturing complex human values in a single reward function is effectively impossible.
+The preference data is needed for RLHF because directly capturing complex human values in a single reward function is effectively impossible, as discussed in the previous Chapter 5, where substantial context of psychology, economics, and philosophy shows that accurately modeling human preferences is an impossible problem to ever completely solve.
 Collecting this data to train reward models is one of the original ideas behind RLHF [1] and has continued to be used extensively throughout the emergence of modern language models.
 One of the core intuitions for why this data works so well is that it is far easier, both for humans and AI models supervising data collection, to differentiate between a good and a bad answer for a prompt than it is to generate a good answer on its own.
-This chapter focuses on the mechanics of getting preference data and the best-practices depend on the specific problem being solved.
+This chapter focuses on the mechanics of getting preference data and the best practices depend on the specific problem being solved.

 Collecting Preference Data